trinodb/trino.io/development/roles.md

 * Be involved in discussions about features, roadmaps, architecture, and long-term plans.
-* Help other users on the mailing list, on GitHub issues, and on Slack.
+* Help other users on [Slack](./slack.html), on GitHub issues, and GitHub discussions.
 * Propose and discuss new features and improvements.
 * Help raise the project's quality.
 * Let everyone else know what isn't working or is confusing.